Kester-Broatch/Terrain-Learning/README.md

 # Terrain Learning
 This repo contains the code I used in my MSc project to learn the vehicle dynamics of a simulated rover over some terrain which was generated from a real data set.
-The original thesis can be downloaded from - https://www.kesterbroatch.com/assets/terrain-learning-vehicle/Learning_Vehicle_Dynamics_Models_by_Self_Supervised_Learning.pdf
+More details on the project can be obtained from https://www.kesterbroatch.com/projects/terrain-learning-vehicle

 This repo is organised as follows: